xinyuan-zhao/xinyuan-zhao.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: MS in Data Science
+      institution: Northeastern University
+      year: 2025
-    - course: BSc in Computing Science
+    - course: BS in Computing Science
       institution: University of Alberta
       year: 2022
-    - course: BSc in Data Science
-      institution: Northeastern University
-      year: 2025
 #    - course: MEng in Artificial Intelligence
 #      institution: Massachusetts Institute of Technology
 #      year: 2009